raineorshine/npm-check-updates/.github/CONTRIBUTING.md

 Make sure you read the list of [known issues](https://github.com/raineorshine/npm-check-updates#known-issues) and search for [similar issues](https://github.com/raineorshine/npm-check-updates/issues) before filing an issue.

+## Known Issues

+- If `ncu` prints output that does not seem related to this package, it may be conflicting with another executable such as `ncu-weather-cli` or Nvidia CUDA.
+Try using the long name instead: `npm-check-updates`.
+- Windows: If npm-check-updates hangs, try setting the package file explicitly: `ncu --packageFile package.json`.
+You can run `ncu --loglevel verbose` to confirm that it was incorrectly waiting for stdin.
+See [#136](https://github.com/raineorshine/npm-check-updates/issues/136#issuecomment-155721102).

 When filing an issue, please include:

 - node version